ZupIT/beagle-docs/content/en/docs/Get Started/Using Beagle/WEB/React.md

 ### Step 1: Create a JSON to be rendered

-On your React project, on the `public` folder, create a file named `payload.json` and copy the code below.
+On your React project, in the `public` folder, create a file named `payload.json` and copy the code below.
 This file will map the components that will be rendered by Beagle.
-Generally, it would be returned by a external server, but on this example, we'll make a local JSON file to be rendered with Beagle's library. .
+Generally, it would be returned by a external server, but on this example, you'll make a local JSON file to be rendered with Beagle's library. .

 ```text
 {